 Strawberry shortcakes also reign supreme in the Christmas dessert kingdom.
 Though some people dabble in yule logs or Christmas stollen, strawberry shortcakes absolutely dominate the rows of cakes on display during the holidays.

 The cake was popularized in the 1950s by Fujiya, a confectionary company you might recognize from the adorable tongue-out Pekochan icon.
-The post-war era made western culture more accessible, and strawberry shortcake was a massive hit due to its light and fluffy texture and red-and-white kouhaku coloring, a famously festive color scheme in Japan.
+The post-war era made Western culture more accessible, and strawberry shortcake was a massive hit due to its light and fluffy texture and red-and-white kouhaku coloring, a famously festive color scheme in Japan.

 Illuminations Everywhere